LibCrowds/project-playbills/config/README.md

 This folder contains the following configuration files.

-### api.json

-The PyBossa API endpoints for development and production.

 ### help.json

 The file used to create the interactive tutorial shown to users on the